 Nature-rich landscapes create jobs and opportunities through a diverse and innovative nature-based economy, enabling people to build lives and vibrant communities in some of Scotland’s most remote areas.

-Scotland stands at a crossroads.
-We have a frighteningly short window – perhaps just 30 years - in which to make choices.
+Rewilding is a choice.
 We can choose to do nothing, effectively endorsing further ‘dewilding.’
-Or we can choose rewilding.
-We can choose to be a world leader in transforming our ecosystems so that they work in all their colourful complexity, giving life, cleaning air and water, storing carbon, reducing flooding and attracting people to live, work and visit our amazing country.
+Or, we can choose to be a world leader in transforming our ecosystems so that they work in all their colourful complexity, giving life, cleaning air and water, storing carbon, reducing flooding and attracting people to live, work and visit our amazing country.